GarryLed/Webdesign-development-Website_Project/readme.md

 **Overriding Bootstrap with scss**

 **SCSS customisations**
 - I used SCSS for customisiation to customise Bootstraps default variables.
-I created a `_variables.scss` file and assigned the followng varialbes to differenc colours:
+I created a `_variables.scss` file and assigned the followng varialbes to differen colours:
 - $primary,
 - $secondary,
 - $background,